“Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.” 2Ti 2:15

 Seventh-day Adventists have no creed but the Bible.
 There are, however, key statements that summarize the principal teachings of the general body of Seventh-day Adventist believers.

 Over the years these principles have been modified or changed.
 At the General Conference of Seventh-day Adventists in 1980 the church officially agreed upon a group of key statements that summarize the principal teachings Seventh-day Adventists understand from the Bible.
-These statements were made collectively by a group of scholars studying and prayerfully searching the Bible with the help of the Holy Spirit.
+These statements were made collectively by a group of scholars studying and prayerfully searching the Bible.

 Click here for the current official statement (PDF file).

 Brief list of published Yearbooks and publications stating the Seventh-day Adventist fundamental principles or beliefs throughout its history: